nitindermohan/oak-new-docs/README.md

 - [`npm`](https://nodejs.org/en/download/package-manager)
 - [`golang`](https://go.dev/doc/install)

-then you can install al the project dependencies using
+then you can install all the project dependencies using

 ```
 npm install